AlexandraH-code/ms4-bookishnook/README.md

 ### JavaScript

 The JavaScript code in this project was validated using [JSHint](https://jshint.com/).
 No critical errors were found.
-Some warnings were reported due to the use of ES6 syntax, including: const and let declarations
-Arrow functions (=>)

-These are standard features in modern JavaScript and are fully supported in all modern browsers.
-To suppress these warnings, the following directive can be added at the top of JavaScript files:
-/* jshint esversion: 6 */

 The JavaScript functionality in the project includes:
-- A script to toggle the visibility of reply forms for comments on the book detail page.
-- A script to handle interactive star rating submission for books.
+    - A newsletter script
+    - Scripts for modals for create account and login

 These scripts were written with support from ChatGPT (OpenAI).